-- 11. For aided (including special schools with SS classes), caput, and DSS secondary schools, 50% of the yearly provisional DLG will be disbursed in August 2024 according to the information submitted by schools and the approved SS class structure.
-The remaining adjusted provision, together with the incentive funding (if applicable), will be disbursed in January 2025 according to the information subsequently provided by schools through the online survey in November 2024 and the spending position of the DLG-OP as reflected in schools' annual accounts of the most recent year.
-Any deficit for each category of the DLG can be covered by the schools' own funds and/or other appropriate grants from the EDB as necessary3. - 12.
-For government secondary schools, the DLG will be provided by the EDB in the form of budget allocations in August of each year and April of the next year.
-Specifically, a provisional amount equivalent to the subsidy for 7 months of the DLG will be disbursed in August 2024 according to the information submitted by schools and the approved SS class structure.
-The remaining adjusted provision of the DLG-OL and the DLG-OP, together with the incentive funding (if applicable), will be disbursed in April 2025 according to the information provided by schools through the online survey in November 2024 and the spending position of the DLG-OP as reflected in schools' annual accounts of the most recent year.
+11. For aided (including special schools with SS classes), caput, and DSS secondary schools, 50% of the yearly provisional DLG will be disbursed in August 2025 according to the information submitted by schools and the approved SS class structure.
+The remaining adjusted provision of the DLG-OL and the DLG-OP, together with the incentive funding (if applicable), will be disbursed in January 2026 according to the information subsequently provided by schools through the online survey in November 2025 and the spending position of the DLG-OP as reflected in schools' annual accounts of the most recent year.
+Any deficit for each category of the DLG can be covered by the schools' own funds and/or other appropriate grants from the EDB as necessary3.

+12. For government secondary schools, the DLG will be provided by the EDB in the form of budget allocations in August of each year and April of the next year.
+Specifically, a provisional amount equivalent to the subsidy for 7 months of the DLG will be disbursed in August 2025 according to the information submitted by schools and the approved SS class structure.
+The remaining adjusted provision of the DLG-OL and the DLG-OP, together with the incentive funding (if applicable), will be disbursed in April 2026 according to the information provided by schools through the online survey in November 2025 and the spending position of the DLG-OP as reflected in schools' annual accounts of the most recent year.
 Government schools may deploy the surplus of the Expanded Subject and Curriculum Block Grant to cover the deficit of any categories of the DLG, as necessary.